Costa Rica Expedition

 Choose one of these projects and delve further into your area of interest:

 Costa Rica has protected nearly a quarter of its land from development, creating a refuge for countless species and ensuring that its cloud forests, steaming volcanoes, and pristine beaches will be around for generations to come.
-From the rain forest to the coast, discover Costa Rica's incredible biodiversity.
-Through an On Assignment project of your choice—Photography or Wildlife & Conservation—set out to investigate and document Costa Rica's stewardship of its diverse ecosystems.
+From the lowland rain forest to the cloud forest to the coast, discover Costa Rica's incredible biodiversity alongside researchers doing vital work in the field.
+Through an On Assignment project of your choice—Photography or Wildlife & Conservation—set out to explore, investigate, and document Costa Rica's stewardship of its diverse ecosystems.

 Monteverde and San Luis

-A typical day begins with an exercise focused on your On Assignment project—an early morning photo shoot of toucans as they flock to feed in the papaya trees, a workshop on medicinal plants, or a visit with local farmers to learn about their daily lives and help out in the fields.
+Begin each day with an exercise focused on your On Assignment project—an early morning photo shoot of toucans as they flock to feed in the papaya trees, a workshop on medicinal plants, or a visit with local farmers to learn about their daily lives and help out in the fields.

 We'll spend our afternoons discovering the region on field assignments and active excursions.
 Swim under the spray of the spectacular San Luis waterfall, which emerges from the jungle mists and tumbles some 300 feet.
 Explore the Monteverde Cloud Forest from top to bottom: hike the trails in search of the elusive quetzal, glide through the canopy on a zip line, and ride horseback deep into the forest to find untouched primary growth.
 Visit a local coffee cooperative or volunteer to plant trees with the biological corridor project.
 Learn to cook traditional Costa Rican staples such as gallo pinto, tamales, and tortillas; and play soccer with the local schoolchildren.
-In the evenings, participate in discussions with local naturalists and our National Geographic expert.
+In the evenings, participate in discussions with resident naturalists.

-6 days.From the mountains of Monteverde, head west to Costa Rica's beautiful Pacific coast.
-Using a marine research station as our base, spend five days exploring the coastal ecosystem and the tropical dry forests of Guanacaste.
+Days 10-14.From the mountains of Monteverde, head west to Costa Rica's stunning Pacific coast.
+Using a marine research station as our base, explore the coastal ecosystem and the tropical dry forests of Guanacaste.
 Meet with conservation biologists to discuss the endangered leatherback turtle, and work with students at a local elementary school on their environmental education program.
-Spend an afternoon at the beach and catch a wave on one of Costa Rica's premier surfing beaches.
+Spend an afternoon at the beach and take a surfing lesson at one of Costa Rica's premier surfing spots.

 Wrap up your On Assignment projects and share them with the group on the final night.